Tobaka1337/ctf-scripts/README.md

 # Purpose
-This repo is just a collection of various scripts I've developed while doing CTFs.
+This repo is just a collection of various scripts I've developed during CTFs.